o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 1. Press **Ctrl + S** to save the actor.

-If root motion is successfully enabled, you'll see the character repeat the animation cycle without popping back to the origin.
+If root motion is successfully enabled, you'll see the actor repeat the animation cycle without popping back to the scene origin.
 This means the root movement of the actor is driven by animation data.

 {{< video src="/images/learning-guide/tutorials/animation/enable-root-motion.mp4" info="Example run cycle with root motion." autoplay="true" loop="true" poster="/images/learning-guide/tutorials/animation/enable-root-motion-poster.png" >}}